 LSD was first synthesized in 1938 by a Swiss chemist working for a pharmaceutical company, working to find a blood stimulant.
 The chemist, Albert Hofmann, learned of the hallucinogenic effects of the drug after “accidentally” ingesting some in 1943.

 Over the next three decades, the drug was experimented with due to how similar it was to a chemical in the brain.

 But, no medical use for the drug was found.
 A recreational one was, though, and there was plenty to go around as Sandoz Pharmaceuticals had been providing free samples of it.

-While there was rising popularity of the drug in the West, in 1951, the USA was also experimenting on how the drug could be used to control enemies.
+While there was a rise in popularity of the drug in the West, in 1951, the United States was also experimenting on how the drug could be used to control enemies.
 Finally, in 1967, it was banned completely.

 After taking LSD, users will begin “tripping”.
 Users will describe the experience as either a “good trip” or a “bad trip”.

 A trip will last for a few hours and effects are extremely intense.
-As the drug feeds off a user’s imagination, you can’t know whether you’ll be living your personal living hell or a euphoric experience.
+As the drug feeds off a user’s imagination, you can’t know whether you’ll be living a euphoric experience or your personal living hell.

 Effects on the Mind and Body